 \subsection{Metrics}

-For each environment, a quantitative evaluation is obtained after 500 random test episodes based on the trained models.
-There are five metrics used in the quantitative evaluation: \begin{enumerate}[(1)] \item "Succ.": the rate that the robot reaches its goal without a collision. \item "Coll.": the rate that the robot collides with other agents. \item "Time Out": the rate that the robot neither collides with others nor reaches its goal in the time limit, which usually can be treated as robots are stuck. \item "Nav.
-Time": the average navigation time in seconds in which the robot reaches the goal. \item "Disc.
-Rate": the average frequency of duration that the robot has distances to others less than the discomfort distance. \end{enumerate}
+For each environment, we obtain the quantitative evaluation after 500 random test episodes based on the trained models.

-To ensure the accuracy of the results, we set the same random seed for each evaluation so that there is the same sequence in each test phase.
+There are five metrics used in the quantitative evaluation: \begin{enumerate}[(1)] \item "Succ.(\%)": the rate of success cases where the robot reaches its goal without a collision in the maximum allowed time $t_{limit}$. \item "Coll.(\%)": the rate of collision cases where the robot collides with other agents. \item "Timeout(\%)": the rate of timeout cases where the robot neither collides with others nor reaches its goal in the maximum allowed time $t_{limit}$. \item "Nav.
+Time": average navigation time of the above success cases in seconds. \item "Disc. (\%)": average frequency of duration that the robot has distances to any other agents less than comfortable distance (0.2m). \end{enumerate}